-The mansion is located at the very highest point of the hill making it the focal point of the carefully planned ensemble of buildings and grounds.
-Carefully planned vistas from the mansion, overlook the city to the south and the suburb of Cleveland Park to the north.
-The mansion is approached from Klingle Road over a stone causeway along a long winding driveway with stone retaining walls which culminates in a more formal circular drive directly in front of the main entrance located on the north facade.
-This serpentine driveway affords a glimpse of the mansion crowning the hill and views into the informal landscaping at the base of the hill including rustic stone bridges and paths just below and to the east of the causeway.
-At the crest of the hill just prior to arrival at the main entrance of the mansion, the north vista opens out to the hilly meadow and heavily wooded area of mature trees below.
+The mansion is located at the very highest point of the hill making it the focal point of the ensemble of buildings and grounds.
+Carefully planned vistas from the mansion overlook the city to the south and the suburb of Cleveland Park to the north.
+The mansion is approached from Klingle Road over a stone causeway along a serpentine driveway, which affords a glimpse of the mansion crowning the hill and views into the informal landscaping at its base.
+At the crest of the hill, just prior to arrival at the main entrance of the mansion, the north vista opens out to the hilly meadow and heavily wooded area of mature trees below.

 DC Inventory: January 5, 1979